frenchu/pragmatic-programming/content/posts/github-multiuser.md

 ## Inline git command configuration

 The simplest way is to inline a configuration parameter when executing git command.
-This parameter changes default command for SSH and can be used to pass custom key file path.
+The parameter can change default command for SSH to pass custom key file path.

 You can use environment variable